curityio/3scale-openid-integration-service/README.md

 3Scale calls either `<openid_issuer>/clients/<client_id>` or `<openid_issuer>/clients-registrations/default/<client_id>`

-Both are trunslated to a PUT to `https://<curity_host>:<admin_port>/admin/api/restconf/data/base:profiles/base:profile=<token_profile_id>,oauth-service/base:settings/profile-oauth:authorization-server/profile-oauth:client-store/profile-oauth:config-backed/client=<client_id>"`
+Both are translated to a PUT to `https://<curity_host>:<admin_port>/admin/api/restconf/data/base:profiles/base:profile=<token_profile_id>,oauth-service/base:settings/profile-oauth:authorization-server/profile-oauth:client-store/profile-oauth:config-backed/client=<client_id>"`

 Keep in mind that the clients created do not have any authenticators selected so if you need to add more specific configuration you can modify the corresponding JSON Object as needed.